CrazySignals/CrazySignals.github.io/_pages/about.md

 ======
 * Jan.
 2023 – Present: Asynchronous superposition to suppress backscattering signal under the Poisson channel
   * Evaluated the BER performance of the opposite signal at the receiving end using the HMM model combined with the Viterbi decoding algorithm by simulation.
-  * In order to further improve the communication performance of full-duplex links, a method of state transfer is proposed when the backscatter signal is known.
+  * Proposed a method of state transfer to further improve the communication performance of full-duplex links when the backscattering signal is known.

 * Oct.
 2022 – Oct.
 2023: Orthogonal waveform design to suppress backscattering signal under the Gaussian channel